mtumilowicz/envers-audited/README.md

 * accessing history
-    You can access the audit (history) of an entity using the `AuditReader` interface, which you can obtain when having an open `EntityManager`:
+    You can access the audit (history) of an entity using the `AuditReader` interface, which you can obtain from an open `EntityManager`:
     ```
     AuditReader reader = AuditReaderFactory.get(entityManager);
     Customer oldCustomer = auditReader.find(Customer.class, customerId, rev)